 To sign up for an 8 week session, go to the "Register" page.
 You can also call or text Art Time for Kids with any questions at 540-842-6250.

 While learning art history, children in grades K-5 will experiment with various mediums.
 Drawing skills, painting, composition, and sculpture along with world history and culture fill our 90 minute class.
 We meet once a month, on the first Monday of the month, from 1:00-2:30.
-Students leave with an art history reading, and a weekly assignment to enhance our practiced skills.
+(Exceptions to this include February's class meets on the second Monday, Feb.
+11th) Students leave with an art history reading, and a weekly assignment to enhance our practiced skills.

 Enrolled students may also visit the studio every Thursday from 2:00-3:00 to show their progress, ask questions, or work on their ongoing art projects.

 $90.00 for the 3 month semester.
 (January - March 2019)